 3. Stack Up

-Now, you shouldn’t be just readying for the rainy season.
-Stock up helpful products like electricity-saving LEDs and safeguard epoxy that can help your house withstand different weather conditions for the whole year.
+Now, you shouldn’t be just preparing for the rainy season.
+Stock up helpful products like electricity-saving LED bulbs and safeguard epoxy that can help your house withstand different weather conditions for the whole year.
 By stocking up and being a boy scout on your home, you will have less time worrying about possible future home problems.
 Get a calendar ready and plot the seasons one by one.
 Stock up on home remedy materials like petroleum jelly for creaks and talcum powder for small cracks.
-You can also get a consultation with an architect or an interior designer if you want to have a more foolhardy, longterm solution.
+You can also get a consultation with an architect or an interior designer if you want to have a more foolhardy, long term solution.